yulejessica/linkedin-skill-assessments-quizzes/front-end-development/no answers.md

 #### Q59.
 What is meant by the term "polyfill" when used in web development?

-- [ ]It is a piece of code that provides modern functionality in browsers that do not support it.
+- {} It is a piece of code that provides modern functionality in browsers that do not support it.
-- [ ] It is a piece of code that hides broken content from old browsers.
+- {} It is a piece of code that hides broken content from old browsers.
-- [ ] It is a term for languages such as Saas that compliles to CSS.
+- {} It is a term for languages such as Saas that compliles to CSS.
-- [ ] It is a script that runs to add vendor prefixes to modern CSS.
+- {} It is a script that runs to add vendor prefixes to modern CSS.

 [Source: Polyfill](https://developer.mozilla.org/en-US/docs/Glossary/Polyfill)